khm159/simple_frame_extractor_for_video_dataset/README.md

 And it worked well.

-FPS option will be added
+FPS option will be added soon

 [how to use]
 ---------------